Today’s security must rely on verification at every access point, not trust.

 The Zero Trust ecosystem relies on verifying users, applications, devices and data flows.
 To make Zero Trust access possible, we provide critical controls for intelligent authentication and authorization.

 Zero Trust requires all access to be authenticated to ensure security.
 An authentication authority continuously validates and provides user identity, device and context data across a broad range of SaaS, on-prem and cloud resources via open standards and proprietary adaptors.
+Authentication authorities orchestrate complex authentication flows, leveraging attributes from multiple sources of data to set and fulfill diverse policy requirements.

 A shift from network-based trust to confidence means enabling increased granularity for access control decisions.
 Resource-level authorization enables you to dynamically restrict web application URL paths or HTTP methods used with APIs based on user identity, device and context data provided by an authentication authority.